theryeguy92/Foundations-of-Machine-Learning/README.md

 fpr = FP / (FP + TN)
 ```
 ## False Negative Rate
-In this case, this serves as a positve for the model because this reflective of an individual who was expected to perish, does not.
+In this case, this serves as a positve for the model because this is reflective of an individual who was expected to perish, does not.
 More importantly, given that this dataset identifies the relationships amongst the passengers.
 The False Negative bucket can serve as an investigation point as to why someone who was expected to perish, survived.
 Taking this into consideration, indeed this is a positive element (as it lowers cost as described below), it does mean the model was not as percise in a way.

 ```
 fnr = FN / (FP + TN)
 ```

 ### Estimated Financial Impacts
 The Titanic distaster happened in 1912.
-In July of 1915, a settle ment totaling of $664,000 was paid among those survived.
+In July of 1915, a settlement totaling of $664,000 was paid among those survived.
 Adjusted for today's inflation, that is $20,166,271.68.
 Divided up among the survivors, which totals to $28,564.12.

 It is difficult to place a financial number, especially for the Titanic due to the overall different economic circumstances during the 1910's.
 With that being said, to better understand the financial impacts.
 This project will be using the Costa Concorida sinking as reference.